williamcioffi/parsegonio/README.md

 ![](docs/images/dap_ex.png)

 `csv` files of various datastreams can now be exported.
 Some of these for instance, `*-Locations.csv`, `*-Argos.csv` will be complete junk.
-Others will mostly make sense, but be sure to ignore anything to do with doppler positions or satellite passes.
+Others will mostly make sense, but be sure to ignore anything to do with Doppler positions or satellite passes.

 ## One word of caution about ptts and csvs